paulkarpenko/us-code-ui/uscode/title-12-banks-and-banking/chapter-014-federal-credit-unions.md

 As used in this subchapter, the term—

-(1) “liquidity needs” means the needs of credit unions primarily serving natural persons for—
+(1) “liquidity needs” means the needs of credit unions for—

   (A) short-term adjustment credit available to assist in meeting temporary requirements for funds or to cushion more persist­ent outflows of funds pending an orderly adjustment of credit union assets and liabilities;